cisagov/Malcolm/docs/malcolm-hedgehog-e2e-iso-install.md

 The [configuration and tuning](malcolm-config.md#ConfigAndTuning) wizard's questions proceed as follows.
 Users may not see every question listed in the bulleted list below as some questions depend on earlier responses.
 Usually the default selection is recommended unless otherwise indicated.
 The configuration values resulting from these questions (in **bold**) are stored in [environment variable files](malcolm-config.md#MalcolmConfigEnvVars) in the `./config` directory.

+* **Select container runtime engine**
+    - When deployed locally (i.e., not via Kubernetes), Malcolm can run under [Docker](https://docs.docker.com/get-started/docker-overview/) or [Podman](https://podman.io/).
+However, for brevity's sake, the term "Docker" is used throughout this documentation.
 * **Malcolm processes will run as UID 1000 and GID 1000.
 Is this OK?**
     - Docker runs all of its containers as the privileged `root` user by default.
 For better security, Malcolm immediately drops to non-privileged user accounts for executing internal processes wherever possible.
 The `PUID` (**p**rocess **u**ser **ID**) and `PGID` (**p**rocess **g**roup **ID**) environment variables allow Malcolm to map internal non-privileged user accounts to a corresponding [user account](https://en.wikipedia.org/wiki/User_identifier) on the host.
 * **Run with Malcolm (all containers) or Hedgehog (capture only) profile?**